bbsoft0/runforjoy/README.md

   The form graph will have  a graphical display of runner evolution with tree points empasized - min, max ,last.
 This is essential for discovering strengths and weaknesses of athlete along a larger period of time.

 ## Issues, questions and feature requests
-Open a new request, I'd love to help.
+Open a new request, All addons are welcome !

 ## Caprover Environment Variables